etan18/Obsidian-Notes/Research/master's research.md

 #### preliminary modeling

 Things to try:
-- [ ] Original Abridge output vs. updated Abridge output: what unigrams/bigrams were likely to be changed?
+- [x] Original Abridge output vs. updated Abridge output: what unigrams/bigrams were likely to be changed?
 Which are most telling of being original vs. updated?
 	- can be modeled using only scribe data
-- [ ] Classification: looking at original Abridge output vs. DEID clinical notes (human), which unigrams/bigrams are most informative of belonging to either group?
+- [x] Classification: looking at original Abridge output vs. DEID clinical notes (human), which unigrams/bigrams are most informative of belonging to either group?
-- [ ] Regression: trends over time - do Abridge notes show increasingly larger signs of the markers identified in classification?
+- [x] Regression: trends over time - do Abridge notes show increasingly larger signs of the markers identified in classification?

+### check-in
+- Benchmark/metric of "precision"/"information" captured by a note: based on preliminary observations, seems like clinical notes don't entirely capture the long-tailed vocab distribution of clinical notes, use less quantitative (numerical) tokens and hyper-technical jargon.
+	- Visualization: zipfian distribution of word/token frequencies against pre-trained tokenizer of abridge vs. human notes
+		- Indicators of AI slop
+	- What this could look like:
+		- Benchmark of downstream classification tasks based on clinical notes only
+		- Balanced metric of technical jargon to transcript faithfulness: measures 1) how precise the language in a clinical note is and 2) how accurate the content is to the ground truth transcript.
+			- Perplexity-ish
+		- Irene: start with "dumb", easy-to-understand rudimentary metrics
+			- occurrence of numbers
+- What's status of UCSF annotation?
+	- By the end of the next week
+- What to do with fairness write-up - combine with current Juanky work or submit to workshop?

 ---